 Which made me reminisce about some of the other hardcore weekends I had in recent times.
 Two of them came to mind.

 During a span of 3.5 days, I drove 1700 miles, practiced Mandarin for 15 hours and French for 7, and did almost 8 hours of engineering work.
 Those activities “sandwiched” running back-to-back full marathons in Bismarck, North Dakota and Billings, Montana.
 Apparently doing all those activities was sufficiently Type A enough for world record-holding and local running legend Libby James to write about it in a column for the Coloradoan.

 I cannot say for sure was the most difficult—driving solo within five states (Colorado, Wyoming, South Dakota, North Dakota, and Montana), listening to forty Pimsleur language lessons, the engineering work, or the runs.
 It was probably racing the first marathon (which was much hillier than I expected) as fast as I could go despite sub-optimal training—and then crashing and burning in the last couple miles—but a case could also be made for running the second marathon on extremely sore and stiff legs.
-I do remember actually enjoying both events, however.
+I do, however, remember enjoying both events.